The U.K. Ofcom Broadcasting Code – Explained

 (v) Section 5- Due impartiality and due accuracy

 - This section relates to the concept of due impartiality as it applies to news and other programmes.
 Section 5 provides for due impartiality and due accuracy and under prominence of views and opinions.
 The broadcaster must report news, in whatever form, with due accuracy and present them with due impartiality.
 Recognize and correct all mistakes immediately.
 It is important that viewers understand what they are viewing.
 If a presenter expresses a personal opinion or creates an authored programme.
 Neither the program nor a series of programming should omit this information, and alternative perspectives may also be appropriately incorporated.

 (vi) Section 6- Elections and referendums

 - We must adhere to very strict impartiality requirements for referendums and elections.
 By requiring constituency reports to be impartial, Section 6 deals with elections and referendums.
 In particular, the rules relating to matters of major political or industrial controversy and major matters relating to current public policy.
 Apply to the coverage of elections and referendums.
 A party’s level of coverage should be determined by the appropriateness of the insurance.
 And independent candidates broadcasters must take into account evidence of past electoral support and/or current support.
 Broadcasters must also consider giving appropriate coverage to parties and independent candidates with significant views and perspectives.

 (vii) Section 7- Fairness

-Section 7 requires broadcasters avoid unjust or unfair treatment of individuals or organisations in programmes.
+- Section 7 requires broadcasters to avoid unjust or unfair treatment of individuals or organisations in programmes.
 This section and the following section on privacy are different from other sections of the Code.
 They apply to how broadcasters treat the individuals or organisations directly affected by programmes, rather than what the general public sees and/or hears as viewers and listeners.